-How Do I Count Birds?
+How Do I Start Counting Birds?

 See a bird and know what it is?
 Write it down!
-For the times where you don’t know, like when you see what looks like some sort of gull, but you aren’t quite sure which species in particular, take note of what you see.
+For the times where you don’t know, like when you see what looks like some sort of gull, but you aren’t quite sure which specific species, take note of what you see.
 Using a notebook, your phone, taking a photo, or even through the Merlin app, gather as much identifying information as you can.
 The size, colour, habitat, activity, and even notes about what you think their call sounded like, can all be used to identify a bird after your excursion.
 Once you become more familiar and quicker with identifying birds, you can plug your entries right into eBird, or make a quick list to upload later.